gov-cy/govcy-frontend-renderer/README.md

 }}
 ```

-More details in defining design elements see in the [[design elements]] section.
+More details in defining design elements see in the [design elements](DESIGN_ELEMENTS.md) section.

 #### Included design elements
-TODO:
+More details on the elements that are supported by the package and how to include them in your templates, can be found on the [design elements](DESIGN_ELEMENTS.md) document.

 ### Localization
 All content in design elements are defined with an object defining the available languages and their content.
 For example `label":{"en":"What is your name?","el":"Ποιο είναι το όνομα σας;"}`.
 When rendering the package will determin which language to use with the following logic and order: